orientation/orientation/README.md

 features like the avatar upload, and that you won't be able to use authentication either, but you will be logged in as the first user in the database in development.

+## Deployment

+### Required Environment Variables

+See [.env.example](.env.example) file.
+Note that if you host your Orientation on Heroku you'll need to set those environment variables manually.
+I recommend [dotenv-heroku](https://github.com/sideshowcoder/dotenv-heroku) to do this easily using you local (git-ignored) `.env` file as a canonical source.

+## Development

-## Seeding Development Environment with Production data
+### Seeding Development Environment with Production data

 - use pgbackups